devdebdeb/ML-Classificacao/README.md

    - Ensemble learning techniques like Random Forest and Gradient Boosting to enhance model performance.

 ## About the Course
-This course covers various aspects of Machine Learning, including supervised and unsupervised methods, data preprocessing, model tuning, and more.
+This course covers various aspects of Machine Learning, including supervised and semi-supervised methods, data preprocessing, model tuning, and more.